amit-davidson/GopherCon2021IsraelStaticAnalysisWorkshop/analysisApi/README.md

 ## 4 Analysis API:
 ### 4.1 tools/go/analysis
 The package defines an API for modular static analysis tools.
 In other words, it's a common interface for all static code analyzers.

+Why should you care?
+What's the difference between using the analysis API, and the way we wrote so far?
+The analysis API makes writing analyses easier by taking care of:
+ - file parsing
+ - testing
+ - integration with go vet
+ - many more

+Also, it enforces a single pattern for all the static analysis tools such as how analysis are structured and how warnings are reported

+### 4.2 analysis members
 The primary type in the API is `analysis.Analyzer`.
 It describes an analysis function: its name, documentation, flags, relationship to other analyzers, and of course, it's logic.

 ``` go